 It’s important to have a plan of how many cookies your troop will need to achieve your goals.
 Read below for some tips to help you manage your inventory from the beginning of the season to the end.

-Cookie Booth Participation.
-When hosting a Cookie Booth, it is important to keep track of your inventory and finances.
-Consider the following:
+Cookie Booth Participation: When hosting a Cookie Booth, it is important to keep track of your inventory and finances.

 It's in the Details!
 Staying on top of the details makes managing inventory easier.